Inspired By Courage: Descendants of Slave Narratives Speak

 Sunday, October 27, 3 - 5 p.m., at the American Revolution Museum at Yorktown

-The American Revolution Museum at Yorktown will present “Inspired by Courage: Descendants of Slave Narratives Speak,” a panel discussion and presentation by four ancestors of former slaves who took history into their own hands, on Sunday, October 27, 3-5 p.m.
+The American Revolution Museum at Yorktown will present “Inspired by Courage: Descendants of Slave Narratives Speak,” a panel discussion and presentation by four descendants of former slaves who took history into their own hands, on Sunday, October 27, 3-5 p.m.

 The program is held in conjunction with the museum’s ongoing special exhibition “Forgotten Soldier: African Americans in the Revolutionary War,” which features personal stories of enslaved and free African Americans on both sides of the American Revolution, as well as the 400th anniversary of the African-American story with the 1619 arrival of the first recorded Africans in Virginia.